rodoch/Ansa.Extensions/README.md

 #### `string.ToUrlSlug()`

-'Slugifies' a given string: characters are converted to lowercase, diacritics are removed, word delimiters and invalid characters are replaced with hyphens.
+'Slugifies' a given string so that it can be used in a URL: characters are converted to lowercase, diacritics are removed, word delimiters and invalid characters are replaced with hyphens.

+#### `string.EnforceUrlProtocol()`

+Prepends a properly-formed HTTP protocol (http://) to a string if none is present already.

 ### Email